ipfs/community/js-project-guidelines.md

 #### Why are you doing this?

 Because it saves us hours every single day.
-Hours in which we don’t have to think about these things or argue with someone about why we are doing it.
 This tooling is the result of a lot of effort, thought, and hard learning.
 Its goal is to minimize process road bumps and provide a unified low-friction workflow for contributors.

-## Contributing

-Please follow the conventions described in this document.

-When reporting a bug, if possible, provide a way for us to reproduce it (or even better, write a test that fails with your case).

-Always run tests before pushing and PR'ing your code.

 ## Code of Conduct